pneumothorax

 Tension pneumothorax

-Tension pneumothorax is a pneumothorax (of any type) that leads to the heart and lungs not working properly.
-It is a medical emergency.
+Tension pneumothorax is a pneumothorax (of any type) when air can get into your lungs but can’t get out.
+The one-way valve effect causes pressure to build up inside of your chest that could lead to your heart and lungs not working properly.
+Tension pneumothorax is a serious form of pneumothorax that’s a medical emergency.

 Progression of pneumothorax